LANDMINES PART 3:

 Transport method: Wood crates each containing 4 mines.
 Crate size 37 cm x 43 cm x 68 cm.
 Fuses for the mines in locker of the crate.
 Weight of the fully loaded crate 48 kg.

 This was the first antitank mine introduced to use of Finnish Army.
-Its main designer was Lieutenant-Colonel T. Raatikainen (Chief of Ordnance Department for GHQ of Finnish Armed Forces during WW2), while Lieutenant-Colonel Pylkkänen had assisted as engineer expert in this designing work.
+Its main designer was Lieutenant-Colonel T. Raatikainen (Chief of Ordnance Department for GHQ of Finnish Armed Forces during World War 2), while Lieutenant-Colonel Pylkkänen had assisted as engineer expert in this designing work.
 Antitank-mine m/36 had disc-shaped sheet metal body with spread out lower part, which had jagged lower surface.
 The jagged lower surface was likely in the mine to make sure that it would not slide on frozen ground or ice.
 The fuse used in the mine was the typical pressure activated kind.
 Side of the mine has a handle for carrying it.
 Pressure on top of the mine breaks the triggering pin in the fuse releasing the firing pin, which hits the primer cap setting it off, which detonates the fuse for fuse wire that explodes the whole explosive charge located inside the mine.
-Marking painted in bottom of the mine indicates the explosive used in it: Marking "TAN" indicates amatol while "R" indicates TNT filling.
-During World War 2 the 2.8-kg explosive charge contained by this mine proved too small for some Soviet tanks.
-For fixing this problem Finnish Army introduced two additional explosive charges, which were used with this mine.
-One of these two additional explosive charges for at-mine m/36 was loaf-like while the other was cylindrical, each of them contained about 2.5-kg of TNT.
+Marking painted in bottom of the mine indicated the explosive used in it: Marking "TAN" indicated amatol while "R" indicated TNT filling.
+The 2.8-kg explosive charge contained by this mine proved too small for some Soviet tanks already during Winter War.
+Adding additional explosive charge was the simple solution for this problem.
+During Winter War the additional explosive charge was typically 1 kg of TNT placed under the mine, but later during Continuation War several purpose-build additional explosive charges were manufactured for this purpose.
+One of these additional explosive charges for at-mine m/36 was loaf-shaped piece of TNT, while the other was cylindrical - both of these contained 2.5-kg of TNT.
+The other two additional explosive charges used with it were recycled antitank-mines - around 1943 remaining antitank-mine M/40 and Swedish antitank-mine M/39 minus their lid and fuse were recycled as additional explosive charges for at-mine M/39.
 These additional explosive charges were placed under the actual mine when it was buried to ground.
 When the additional explosive charges were not available second antitank-mine m/36 could be placed upside down below the actual mine for increased effectiveness.
 Training-version of the mine (which contained no explosives) was marked with blue cross painted across its lid.
-Fuse of the mine had been desinged so, that it fit also to Finnish artillery shells, which used "is 32/41" size fuses.
-Theoretically this would have allowed using artillery shells as antitank mines with these fuses - resulting very similar concept as used during World War 1.
-But as fuse was the most complicated part of antitank mine m/36 and the extra fuses doesn't seem to have been manufactured this probably didn't happen.
-All the manufactured fuses got used with the antitank mines and Finnish military doesn't seem to have used antitank mines build from artillery shells d uring World War 2.
+Fuse of the mine had been desinged so, that it fit also to Finnish artillery shells, which used is 32/41 size fuses.
+Theoretically this would have allowed using artillery shells as antitank mines with these fuses - resulting very similar concept as already used during World War 1.
+But since the fuse was the most complicated part of antitank mine m/36 and the extra fuses does not seem to have been manufactured this probably never happened.
+All the manufactured fuses got used with the antitank mines and Finnish military does not seem to have used antitank mines build from artillery shells during World War 2, with one possible exception of Viipuri/Wiburg/Viborg in March of 1940.

 PICTURE: Structural drawing of antitank-mine m/36.
 CLICK